Spiritual, Moral, Social and Cultural learning

 - Through our Geography, History, English, RE, PHSE curriculum and Circle Time provide pupils with opportunities to explore their own cultural assumptions and values.

-At Grateley, we follow the Hampshire Living Difference III Syllabus.
-Please click on the link below if you wish to to find out more about our RE curriculum.
-You can access a copy of the Living Difference III curriculum below.
+At Grateley, we follow the Hampshire Living Difference IV Syllabus.
+You can access a copy of the Living Difference IV curriculum below.
 If you require a hard copy, please contact the school office.